III. B North - East Region

 (road 7003) to Doyrantsi (road 701) to Valnari to Nikola Kozlezo.

-The route includes 79 kilometers pedalling in a nice plane area.
-A lot of villages are placed along the road, so supplying with food and water in not a problem.
+The route includes 79 kilometers pedaling in a nice plane area.
+There are a lot of villages along the road, so locating food and water in not a problem.

-Zavet is a bigger settlement here I am not sure if overnight accommodation is available here.
+Zavet is a bigger town.
+I am not sure if overnight accommodations are available here.
 A little information for Zavet:

 http://www.guide-bulgaria.com/NC/razgrad/zavet/zavet